aminrj/aminrj.github.io/_posts/2026-04-01-infostealer-agentic-killchain.md

 This is **ASI04 — Knowledge & Memory Poisoning** in the OWASP Agentic Top 10.

-### Multi-Agent Architectures With Delegated Trust
+### Multi-Agent architectures with delegated trust

 Most enterprise multi-agent systems have an orchestrator that delegates tasks to worker agents.
 The orchestrator has elevated access.
 Workers execute on its authority.